Group Sightseeing Tour - 3.5 hour Adventure

 Tour Stops and Drive-by's

-At one time a nudist beach, Manitou was also used to bring in the Mosquito Fleets from Seattle.
-You can still see remnants of the pilings from the fleet and catch a one-of-a-kind view of the Seattle skyline, as we make our way along the beach.
+Views of Seattle and of beautiful Mount Rainier.
+You can also still see remnants of the pilings from the fleet and catch a one-of-a-kind view of the Seattle skyline, as we make our way along the beach.

 We round off the tour with a special visit to the Bainbridge Island Japanese American Exclusion Memorial.
 The site commemorates the first group of Japanese Americans that were forcibly removed and sent to internment camps during WWII.
 We'll stop and walk through the memorial to reflect on the island's painful history, and see the beautiful art and gardens surrounding the inscription "Nidoto Nai Yoni" translated as "Let it not happen again."